About The Game

 How do I sync my mobile finds to the web?

-Sign in inside the GeoCrossing mobile app first.
-Then open the web app profile, show the QR code, and approve the sign-in from your phone.
-Your account stats and found XINGs will then appear in the web app.
+Your phone is the trusted device for your GeoCrossing account.
+Sign in inside the GeoCrossing mobile app first, then open the web app profile and use the QR sign-in flow.
+After approval, your account stats, leaderboard identity, and found XINGs appear in the web app.

 Where can I explore on the web?